tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 All four of us looked at the same empty section of stone floor.

-Summer swung her flashlight slowly around the room, breathing harder now.
+Summer looked slowly around the room, breathing harder now.
 “She was literally behind me like thirty seconds ago.”

 We had all been facing different directions.
 Somebody should have seen her leave.
 The room was silent enough that even shifting your shoes against the stone echoed.